Your guide to influencing for change

 7. Prepare an agenda

-Think about what activities will showcase the practice and when you’ll get a chance to talk one-to-one to your candidate in a quieter space.
-Be mindful of the time each segment of the visit will take so you don’t have to rush through things.
+Think about what activities will showcase the practice and when you’ll get a chance to talk one-to-one to your MP in a quieter space.
+Be mindful of the time each segment.

 8. Send a "thank you"

-Send a letter or email to the candidate to thank them for the meeting.
+Send a letter or email to thank them for the meeting.
 If you committed to provide them with any additional information, or a local press release, you could include this in your message.

 9. Consider sending out a press release